hafsa-ali-data-analyst/EV-Charging-Analysis-Excel-Project/README.md

-# EV Charging & Revenue Analysis Dashboard (Excel Project)
+# EV Charging & Revenue Analysis Dashboard

 ## 📊 Project Overview
 This project analyzes EV charging behavior, revenue generation, station usage, and energy consumption using Microsoft Excel.
 The goal was to uncover charging trends, identify high-performing cities and vehicle categories, and generate actionable business recommendations through an interactive dashboard.